KiraboshiSys/go-sqs-worker/README.md

 ## Features

-- **Producer and Consumer Support**: Create and handle jobs with separate producer and consumer components.
+- **Producer and Consumer Support**: Enables the creation and handling of jobs with distinct producer and consumer components.
-- **Dead Letter Queue Integration**: Built-in support for DLQs to ensure reliable message processing.
+- **Dead Letter Queue Integration**: Provides built-in support for Dead Letter Queues (DLQs) to ensure reliable message processing.
-- **Configurable Retry Mechanism**: Customize the number of retries and delay intervals for failed jobs.
+- **Configurable Retry Mechanism**: Allows customization of the number of retries and delay intervals for failed jobs.
-- **Graceful Shutdown**: Handles context cancellation and cleanup during termination.
+- **Graceful Shutdown**: Manages context cancellation and cleanup during termination.
-- **LocalStack Compatibility**: Works seamlessly with LocalStack for local development and testing.
+- **LocalStack Compatibility**: Fully compatible with LocalStack for local development and testing.

 ## Installation